-The following hardware requirements must be satisfied to successfully install and configure the Zenoss Resource Manager in a high availability environment:
+The following hardware requirements must be satisfied to successfully install and configure the Zenoss collectors in a high availability environment:

 - One machine for the luci server.
 A single server can be used to manage multiple clusters.
-Ideally, this machine will have the same architecture as the node systems. - Two identical RHEL or CentOS machines to function as Resource Manager nodes.
-Consult the Resource Management Installation manual for the required system specifications. - Two identical RHEL or CentOS machines to function as ZenDS nodes.
-Consult the Resource Management Installation manual for the required system specifications. - When fencing is employed, two network interface cards per machine (except luci) with IP addresses configured for both public and private networks.
+Ideally, this machine has the same architecture as the node systems. - Two identical RHEL or CentOS machines to function as collector nodes.
+Consult the Resource Management

+Installation manual for the required system specifications.

+- When fencing is employed, two network interface cards per machine (except luci) with IP addresses configured for both public and private networks.
 When fencing cannot be employed, all cluster traffic should go through a single network interface. - The same architecture for all node systems.
 The cluster manager node and cluster nodes should have the same processor architecture (x86_64) and OS version (RHEL or CentOS 6).
-The cluster manager node configures and manages the clusters and creates DRBD RPM packages.
-As such, it should share the same architecture as the node systems. - At least two filesystems per node for the OS and Zenoss data that must be replicated. - Optionally: a supported fencing device.
+Because the cluster manager node configures and manages the clusters and creates DRBD RPM packages, it should share the same architecture as the node systems. - At least two filesystems per node for the OS and Zenoss data that must be replicated. - Optionally: a supported fencing device.
 Note: For VMware vSphere, a SOAP license is required.
 See the RHCS manual for a list of supported devices.
 See Appendix B: Fencing for additional information about fencing.

-Consider the following prior to implementing Resource Manager with Red Hat Cluster Suite:
+Consider the following prior to implementing Resource Manager collectors with Red Hat Cluster Suite:

-- The host clocks must be synchronized to a time server via Network Time Protocol (NTP). - SELinux must be disabled on all hosts because it is not supported by Zenoss. - Nodes should be located within a single LAN with multicast support. - Nodes must have hostname(s) that resolve to their private IP address. (for example: resourcemgr1.private.domain.com)

-• There must be a resolvable hostname or domain name for both private and public IP addresses.
-If an authoritative DNS server is not available, you can add the entries to the /etc/hosts file for each node as shown below.
+- The host clocks must be synchronized to a time server via Network Time Protocol (NTP). - SELinux must be disabled on all hosts because it is not supported by Zenoss. - Nodes should be located within a single LAN with multicast support. - Nodes must have hostname(s) that resolve to their private IP address. (for example: collector1.private.domain.com) - There must be a resolvable hostname or domain name for both private and public IP addresses.
+If an authoritative DNS server is not available, you can add the entries to the /etc/hosts file for each node as shown in the example file entries below.
 Replace the values with actual IP addresses and hostnames in your environment: